dlang-community/d2sqlite3/README.md

-# D2sqlite3
+# d2sqlite3

-This is a small binding for SQLite (version 3) for the D programming language (D2).
+This is a small wrapper around for SQLite (version 3) for the D programming language.
 It provides a simple "object-oriented" interface to the SQLite database engine.